hugsanchez/movies-routing/README.md

-This was an FSA project where we had to incorporate Express, PostgresSQL, and Sequelize to create routes that lead to a more detailed page as well as be able to return to the previous page
+This was an FSA project where we had to incorporate Express and PostgresSQL to create routes that lead to a more detailed page as well as be able to return to the previous page